IBM/terratorch/docs/encoder_decoder_factory.md

 # EncoderDecoderFactory

-## The Factory

-A special factory provided by terratorch is the [EncoderDecoderFactory][terratorch.models.encoder_decoder_factory.EncoderDecoderFactory].
+The [EncoderDecoderFactory][terratorch.models.encoder_decoder_factory.EncoderDecoderFactory] is the main class used to instantiate and compose models for general tasks.

 This factory leverages the `BACKBONE_REGISTRY`, `DECODER_REGISTRY` and `NECK_REGISTRY` to compose models formed as encoder + decoder, with some optional glue in between provided by the necks.
 As most current models work this way, this is a particularly important factory, allowing for great flexibility in combining encoders and decoders from different sources.